What is Sperm Banking & Why Should I Consider It?

 - Genetic testing is performed.

-- Infectious disease studies are performed, no more than one week before or after every specimen is produced.
-Thus, to maximize the number of specimens that can be banked, with the least amount of testing, the man is usually encouraged to bank frequently over the course of two weeks.
-The infectious disease testing is done right in the middle of the banking period so that it is performed within the seven days of both the first and last bankings.
+- Infectious disease studies are performed, the day of a man’s first banking.
+All specimens must be produced no more than one week after this testing.
+Thus, to maximize the number of specimens that can be banked, with the least amount of testing, the man is usually encouraged to bank frequently over the course of the 7 days following his first banking.

 - The sperm are collected and processed similarly to any specimen processed for sperm cryobanking (see above.)
 However, the sperm are then “quarantined” for a minimum of six months, and the man re-tested for sexually transmitted infections, prior to the sperm being released for use.